Last updated on July 18th, 2021 at 12:45 pm

 Funded by / Ownership

 Currently, Patch is owned by investment firm Hale Global.
 Warren St. John is the CEO.
-Revenue is generated through advertising.
+Advertising generates revenue.

 Analysis / Bias